ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 When "alg" is a JOSE-HPKE algorithm:

-  * If "enc" is "dir", HPKE JWE Integrated Encryption is used.
+  * If "enc" is "int", HPKE JWE Integrated Encryption is used.
   * If "enc" is an AEAD algorithm, the recipient Key Managment mode is Key Encryption.

 The HPKE KEM, KDF, and AEAD used depend on the JOSE-HPKE algorithm used.